Unturned3/Microdot/wiki/3_miniSystem/4_boot.md

 # Running the minimum system

 Finally!
 We made it to the last step.
 Let's fire up QEMU and boot our system.
-Login to a new terminal as a regular user, and change directory to `/opt`.
-We can't run `qemu` with our `builder` user because it has no access to the hosts video devices.
-Run the following command:
+You can run the following command as the builder user or a regular user on your system:

 ```bash
 qemu-system-x86_64 \